 How Podiatrists Help People That Have Had Strokes

 As a podiatrist, it is important to ascertain the cause of the stroke from the medical history.
 If vessel disease is the underlying pathology, there is reason to assume similar vascular manifestations are occurring in the lower extremity.
 Podiatrists also have a role in examining and treating the biomechanical complications that CVA victims often have.

 Symptoms which may affect the foot and its biomechanics include muscle atrophy (wasting), paralysis (loss of nerve control and sensation) or paraesthesia (altered sensation).
 These symptoms can often lead to a secondary condition known as foot drop.

-Increased and involuntary stimulation and weakness of the opposing musculature of each side of the legs often results in an equinovarus deformity (foot twisted so that weight is taken on the outside of the foot).
-This makes walking and balancing difficult combined with difficulty clearing the ground when swinging the leg through.
+For the feet, this may lead to an equinovarus deformity where the foot contracts and twists inwards, making it difficult to walk as it will be the outside borders of the foot that will be coming in contact with the ground and not the bottom of the foot.
+This makes balancing difficult, combined with difficulty clearing the ground when swinging the leg through each step.
 Furthermore, high pressure on the outside of the foot can lead to severe calluses and even skin ulceration.

 Helping Feet Affected By Stroke